OctopusDeploy/docs/docs/getting-started.md

 The job of Octopus, then, is to take these packages and push them to the machines that they will be deployed to.
 As a release manager, you define the process for deploying the software, including any environment-specific configuration variables.
 The Octopus web based dashboard then allows other members of your team to queue deployments; for example, you might enable testers to deploy applications to a test environment, but not to production.
 This approach means that even if different people are triggering the deployments, the deployment process is still consistent.

-## Install and set up Octopus server {#Gettingstarted-InstalltheOctopusserver}
+## 1. Install and set up Octopus server {#Gettingstarted-InstalltheOctopusserver}

 Download the latest [Octopus Deploy MSI installer](https://octopus.com/downloads) from the Octopus Deploy website, and follow the instructions.

 :::hint
-For more information, including a video walkthrough, see the [Installing Octopus](/docs/installation/installing-octopus/index.md) section.
+Learn more about [Installing Octopus](/docs/installation/installing-octopus/index.md) including a video walkthrough.
 :::

 When the MSI installer completes, a wizard will take you through the process of configuring your Octopus Deploy server.